DaoCaGit/vps-api/README.md

 curl -w "%{http_code}" -H 'API-Key: APIKEY' --data "SUBID=123456" --data-urlencode 'label=Example label'
 ```

 Important note: There are some API requests, such as the the Vultr one used in the example above, that do not return a string.
-With requests like these, it is good practice to confirm the HTTP response code to ensure the request completed.
+With requests like these, it is good practice to confirm the HTTP response code to ensure the request completed successfully.